Kuranishi type Moduli Spaces for proper CR submersions fibering over the circle: The Kuranishi type moduli space of a proper CR submersion.

-\demo{Proof} Use trivialization \lastnum[-31] and observe that the $\phi$-gluing respects the fibers of this trivialization.
+\begin{proof} Use trivialization \eqref{localcharts} and observe that the $\phi$-gluing respects the fibers of this trivialization.
 This shows that $U_\phi$ is a.c. diffeomorphic to a locally trivial bundle over $K_{c_0}$.
 Now there are two cases.
-Either the gluing occurs on the fibers (cf. case $1$ and $2$ in the proof of Theorem 2) hence the bundle is trivial; or the gluing occurs on the base (cf. case $3$ of the proof of Theorem 2), but then its monodromy is isotopic to the identity (because it is given by some map \lastnum[-24] once the gluing between $U_k$ and $U_1$ is performed), and it is trivial.

-Observe that, in the first case, the fiber is homotopic to a circle, whereas in the second case it is contractible but this time the base has a non-trivial fundamental group. $\square$ \enddemo
+Either the gluing occurs on the fibers (cf. case $1$ and $2$ in the proof of Theorem \ref{foliationtrivial}) hence the bundle is trivial; or the gluing occurs on the base (cf. case $3$ of the proof of Theorem \ref{foliationtrivial}), but then its monodromy is isotopic to the identity (because it is given by some map obtained as $e(\eta)$ once the gluing between $U_k$ and $U_1$ is performed), and it is trivial. \\ Observe that, in the first case, the fiber is homotopic to a circle, whereas in the second case it is contractible but this time the base has a non-trivial fundamental group. \end{proof}